Adaptive Learning via Off-Model Training and Importance Sampling for Fully Non-Markovian Optimal Stochastic Control. Complete version: Numerical Experiments

 \subsection{A structured random-skeleton importance-sampling experiment under model risk}

-We now present a richer numerical illustration of the adaptive importance-sampling update of Section~4.2.
-The purpose of this experiment is to illustrate the adaptive importance sampling mechanism in a very simple example.
-The experiment is fully faithful to the philosophy of Section \ref{adaptivesec}: one fixes a single dominating training law, one generates a single Monte Carlo training dataset once and for all, and parameter updates are handled by changing only the Radon--Nikodym weights.
+The goal of this experiment is to illustrate, in a simple Markovian setting, the model-risk adaptation mechanism developed in Section \ref{adaptivesec}.
+More precisely, we aim to test the adaptive importance-sampling implementation in a setting where the Bellman structure is transparent and the effect of parameter misspecification can be studied explicitly.
+The experiment is designed to remain faithful to the philosophy of the paper: one fixes a single proposal law, one generates a single Monte Carlo training dataset once and for all, and a change in the model parameter is handled by reweighting the Bellman regressions rather than regenerating the training sample.